Cosmian/client/documentation/docs/cli/main_commands.md

 `--key-usage <KEY_USAGE>` For what operations should the key be used

 Possible values:  `"sign", "verify", "encrypt", "decrypt", "wrap-key", "unwrap-key", "mac-generate", "mac-verify", "derive-key", "key-agreement", "certificate-sign", "crl-sign", "authenticate", "unrestricted"`

+`--wrapping-key-id [-w] <WRAPPING_KEY_ID>` The key encryption key (KEK) used to wrap this imported key with.
+If the wrapping key is:

+- a symmetric key, AES-GCM will be used
+- a RSA key, RSA-OAEP will be used
+- a EC key, ECIES will be used (salsa20poly1305 for X25519)